Starting a new business

 - Connected to your social media

-Some people who find your site may prefer to connect on social media.
-Make it easy for them to do that.
-It’s a great way to show them more of your brand’s personality.
+Some visitors to your site may want to communicate with you on social media.
+Make it simple for them to do so.
+It’s an excellent approach to demonstrate your brand’s personality.

 - Bringing in feedback and testimonials

-Nothing beats real-life testimonials from people who have used your service or product, so invite customers to send reviews.
-Be prepared to take the good with the bad.
+Invite customers to provide reviews because nothing beats real-life testimonials from people who have utilised your service or product.
+Prepare to accept both the good and the terrible.

 Chapter 15: Promote your business

-There are hundreds of things you can do to promote a business.
-We take you through the basics of marketing and throw around some ideas for you to use.
+There are hundreds of ways to advertise a company.
+We walk you through the fundamentals of marketing and offer some suggestions.

 How to promote your business